Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: SS-HORSE method

-The $S$-matrix and the effective range function~$K_\ell(E)$ are related by a simple analytic formula.
-Therefore, after obtaining an accurate parameterization of~$K_\ell(E)$, one can search numerically for the $S$-matrix poles in the complex energy plane.
-Some tricks useful to design a stable and fast numerical algorithm for the pole searches at complex energies, are described in Ref.~\cite{SSHORSE-K}.
+The $S$-matrix and the effective range function~$K(E)$ are related by a simple analytic formula.
+Therefore, after {obtaining} an accurate parametrization of~$K(E)$, one can search numerically for the $S$-matrix poles in the complex energy plain.
+Some tricks useful to design a stable and fast numerical algorithm {for} the pole searches at complex energies, are described in Ref.~\cite{SSHORSE-K}.
 By locating the $S$-matrix poles, we obtain energies~$E_{r}$ and widths~$\Gamma$ of resonances in the many-body nuclear system.
-The energies~$E_{r}^{k}$ and widths~$\Gamma^{k}$ of the~$3/2^{-}$ resonances in $^{7}$He are obtained from the fit parameters~$b_{k}$ and~$c_{k}$~\cite{SSHORSE}.